 ART 216-217.
-PRINTMAKING HI
+PRINTMAKING I-II (5 credits each)

 PREREQUISITE: ART 113 and ART 123 are strongly recommended but not required.

 These courses are an introduction to various printmaking processes, which may include relief, intaglio, serigraphy, or other media selected by the instructor.
 Emphasis is on both technical and creative abilities.

 ART 231-232.
-WATERCOLOR PAINTING I-II
+WATERCOLOR PAINTING I-II (5 credits each)

 PREREQUISITE: ART 113 or ART 123 are strongly recommended but not required.

 These courses are an introduction to techniques and materials appropriate to painting on paper with water-based medium.
 Emphasis is on developing proficiency in technical and creative expression.

-ART 223- 234- 235.
-PAINTING 1-11-111
+ART 233- 234- 235.
+PAINTING I-II-III (5 credits each)

 PREREQUISITE: ART 113 or ART 123 are strongly recommended but not required.

 These courses, to be taken in sequence, introduce the student to fundamental painting processes and materials.
 Emphasis is on self-expression and the capacity for creative, independent thought.

+ART 291-292.
+SUPERVISED STUDY IN STUDIO ART I-II

+(1-5 credits each)

-1-5 credits each ART 291-292.
-SUPERVISED STUDY IN STUDIO ART I-II PREREQUISITE: All studio courses offered in the selected area of study and permission of instructor.
+PREREQUISITE: All studio courses offered in the selected area of study and permission of instructor.

-These course are designed to enable the student to continue studio experience in greater depth.
+These courses are designed to enable the student to continue studio experience in greater depth.

-ART 299, ART PORTFOLIO
+ART 299.
+ART PORTFOLIO (1 credit)